-More to the point, opponents of the Trinity doctrine claim that a Trinitarian view of God’s nature and being can’t be proven from the Bible.
+Opponents of the Trinity doctrine claim that a Trinitarian view of God’s nature and being can’t be proven from the Bible.
 Since the books of the Bible are not written as theological tracts, this may seem on the surface to be true.
 There is no statement in Scripture that says, “God is three Persons in one being, and here is the proof. . .”

 However, the New Testament does bring God (Father), the Son (Jesus Christ) and the Holy Spirit together in such a way as to strongly imply the Trinitarian nature of God.
 Three Scriptures are quoted below as a summary of the various other biblical passages that bring together the three Persons of the Godhead.
-One Scripture is from the Gospels, another is from the apostle Paul and a third is from the apostle Peter.
+One Scripture is from the Gospels, another is from the apostle Paul and a third is from Peter.
 The words in each passage referring to each of the three Persons are italicized to emphasize their Trinitarian implication:

-- All authority in heaven and on earth has been given to me.
-Therefore go and make disciples of all nations, baptizing them in the name [singular] of the Father and of the Son and of the Holy Spirit [Matthew 28:19].
+All authority in heaven and on earth has been given to me.
+Therefore go and make disciples of all nations, baptizing them in the name [singular] of the Father and of the Son and of the Holy Spirit (Matthew 28:19).

-- May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all [2 Corinthians 13:14].
+May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all (2 Corinthians 13:14).

-To God’s elect…who have been chosen according to the foreknowledge of God the Father, through the sanctifying work of the Spirit, for obedience to Jesus Christ and sprinkling by his blood [1 Peter 1:1-2].
+To God’s elect…who have been chosen according to the foreknowledge of God the Father, through the sanctifying work of the Spirit, for obedience to Jesus Christ and sprinkling by his blood (1 Peter 1:1-2).

-Here are three passages in Scripture, one on the lips of Jesus, and the other two from leading apostles, each bringing together the three Persons of the Godhead in an unmistakable way.
+These three passages, one on the lips of Jesus, and the other two from leading apostles, each bringing together the three Persons of the Godhead in an unmistakable way.
 But these are only a sampling of other similar passages.
-Among others are the following: Romans 14:17-18; 15:16; 1 Corinthians 2:2-5; 6:11; 12:4-6; 2 Corinthians 1:21-22; Galatians 4:6; Ephesians 2:18-22; 3:14-19; Ephesians 4:4-6; Colossians 1:6-8; 1Thessalonians 1:3-5; 2 Thessalonians 2:13-14; Titus 3:4-6.
-The reader is encouraged to read each of these passages and note how God (Father), Son (Jesus Christ) and the Holy Spirit are brought together as instruments of our salvation.
+See also Romans 14:17-18; 15:16; 1 Corinthians 2:2-5; 6:11; 12:4-6; 2 Corinthians 1:21-22; Galatians 4:6; Ephesians 2:18-22; 3:14-19; Ephesians 4:4-6; Colossians 1:6-8; 1Thessalonians 1:3-5; 2 Thessalonians 2:13-14; and Titus 3:4-6.
+Read each of these passages and note how God (Father), Son (Jesus Christ) and the Holy Spirit are brought together as instruments of our salvation.

 The foundations of the doctrine of the Trinity are to be found in the pervasive pattern of divine activity to which the New Testament bears witness….
 There is the closest of connections between the Father, Son, and Spirit in the New Testament writings.
 Time after time, New Testament passages link together these three elements as part of a greater whole.
-The totality of God’s saving presence and power can only, it would seem, be expressed by involving all three elements...[page 248].
+The totality of God’s saving presence and power can only, it would seem, be expressed by involving all three elements. (page 248)

 James R. White, a Christian apologist, says in his book The Forgotten Trinity: “The Trinity is a doctrine not revealed merely in words but instead in the very action of the Triune God in redemption itself!
 We know who God is by what He has done in bringing us to himself!” (page 167).